WICG/canvas-color-space/CanvasColorSpaceProposal.md

 The ``colorSpace`` attribute specifies the color space for the backing storage of the canvas.
 * Color spaces match their respective counterparts as defined in the [predefined color spaces](https://www.w3.org/TR/css-color-4/#predefined) section of the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4) specification.
 * When an unsupported color space is requested, the color space shall fall back to ``"srgb"``.
+* Implementations should not limit the set of exposed color spaces based on the capabilities of the display.

 #### The ``colorEncoding`` canvas creation attribute